peristron/signalfoundry_v3/README.md

 - Add recurring artifacts to custom stopwords.
 - Enable transcript cleanup for meeting exports.
 - Exclude irrelevant speakers.
-- Confirm that the correct CSV text column was selected.
+- Confirm that the correct CSV or Excel text column was selected.
 - Re-scan with **Clear previous data** enabled.

 </details>